 Anger can become a shield and when anger is expressed, people feel less vulnerable.
 Being in-tune with your needs, and expressing them leads to feeling positive about the present and the future.
 It means we are less likely to judge others (negatively) and therefore we are less likely to express anger.

-I do think that people who express raw anger in their writings, deep inside do not want to remain in that dark place.
+I do think that people who express raw anger in their writings, do not want to remain in that dark place.
 It is not a happy place.
-I am sure that those who blame. shame and guilt others to punish them, do not feel good about their behavior at all.
+I am sure that those who blame, shame and guilt others in order to punish them, do not feel good about their behavior.
 It is like being seduced by the dark side but it only brings more darkness and no power.

 So, when your partner feels genuinely remorseful and is no longer lying about the past and present and is doing the work (recovery and healing), you can heal with your partner.
-When your partner is not doing the work, you can still do the healing, but not as a couple.
+When your partner is still lying and not doing the work, you can still do the healing, but not as a couple.
 Although all of this fits into one paragraph, I am talking about years and not weeks….

 Look at my previous posts: Re-connecting and Triggers…and slowly but surely…let the judgments (anger) go…